grafana/shared-workflows/actions/trigger-argo-workflow/README.md

 # Trigger Argo Workflow Action

+> [!NOTE]
+> If you are at Grafana Labs, see the [internal documentation](https://enghub.grafana-ops.net/docs/default/component/deployment-tools/platform/continuous-delivery/argo-workflows/#triggering-a-workflow-from-github-actions) for information on how to set up Argo Workflows and configure them to be triggerable by this action.

 This GitHub action triggers an Argo workflow in one of the Grafana Labs Argo Workflows instances.
 It contains a small wrapper around the `argo` CLI, which is downloaded as part of the action.